Published January 3, 2025 Authored by Dr. Chris Cloney and Jon Barrett of Dust Safety Science

 Historical Dust Explosion Prevalence in Colombia

-Dust explosions are not limited to any single region or industry, but Latin America and Colombia have seen notable incidents over recent decades, emphasizing the need for targeted prevention.
+Explosions are not limited to any single region or industry, but Latin America and Colombia have seen notable incidents over recent decades, emphasizing the need for targeted prevention.
 According to global data, approximately 200–300 dust explosions are reported yearly across various industries.
-While Latin America lacks comprehensive regional statistics, individual cases highlight the seriousness of this hazard.
+While Latin America lacks comprehensive regional statistics, individual cases in Latin America highlight the seriousness of this hazard.

 Colombia has a history of safety incidents in both legally and illegally operated mines.
 Some explosions involve methane gas and combustible coal dust, such as the underground coal mine, located in Tópaga, Boyacá, in the northeast of Colombia.
 According to the National Mining Agency, there were 117 safety incidents at Colombian mines in 2022 which killed 146 people.
 According to Mining.com, the Ministry of Mines, from 2011 to May 2022, there were over 1,600 accidents in coal operations, resulting in over 100 deaths per year.